 Q: Will the use of GT4T help create a trend of using machine translation and eventually damage the profession?

 A post at proz.com forum says that GT4T has led a bad trend, but the only one who can damage your profession is you yourself.
 I know there is lots of criticism of using machine translation.
 And any self-respecting translator will not use results directly from any machine translations without further editing.
 I recommend only to use GT4T “translate” words or phrases within a sentence and not to translate more than one sentence.
 The main idea of GT4T is to use MT as a reference tool, not a replacement of human translator.
 You decide which word, which part of the sentences to be translated by MT as you are translating.
 GT4T can help you translate faster and sometimes better, but you still have to do the job.
-Using Google Translate as a first-draft translator in most cases will not speed up your translation.
+Using Google Translate as a first-draft translator in many cases will not speed up your translation.